-Common UI Component Definitions II
+Common UI Components Part II

 Accordions are especially useful for displaying FAQs or structured data.
 They offer a balance between information accessibility and screen real estate, promoting a cleaner and more user-friendly interface.